 You should now be able to fold the heart in, like so:

-Once your heart is folded, use tape to affix a 10″ (254 mm) piece of string to it.
-(Don’t worry: this side of the heart will be glued to your card, so people won’t see it!)
+Once your heart is folded, use tape to affix a ~ 10″ (25.4 cm) piece of string or twine to it.

-Let your heart hang tight while you make a base for it!
+Now, let your heart hang tight while you make a base for it.

-Place the lone folded heart you made earlier on a 5″ x 7″ (127 mm x 177.8 mm) piece of watercolor paper, and trace around it in pencil.
+Place the lone folded heart you made earlier on a 5″ x 7″ (12.7 cm x 17.78 cm) piece of watercolor paper.
+Then, trace around it in pencil.
 The heart should be oriented at an angle on the left side of the paper, as shown in the photos below.

-You can trace over that freehand line if you want to; the resulting black heart outline will help your folded heart to stand out more.
+Go ahead and trace over that parallel line in black ink.
+The resulting black heart outline will help your folded heart to stand out more.

 Continue blobbing paint around the inside of the heart and blowing it out, then use your paintbrush to flick colors all over your paper.